Skip to footer content

 }

-}IRON VB CONVERTER ERROR developers@ironsoftware.comThis formatting code creates a professional appearance that meets enterprise standards.
-Bold headers with background colors establish visual hierarchy.
+This formatting code creates a professional appearance that meets enterprise standards.
+Bold headers with background patterns and colors establish visual hierarchy.
 The SetBackgroundColor() method accepts hex color codes, giving precise control over your color scheme.
-Font properties include size, color, bold, italic, and underline options, these are all essential for creating Excel files that match corporate branding guidelines.
+Font properties include size, color, bold, italic, and underline options, all essential for creating Excel files that match corporate branding guidelines.
+For advanced styling needs, explore conditional formatting capabilities.

-Borders define data boundaries, improving readability.
+Borders and cell alignment define data boundaries, improving readability.
 The BorderType enum offers various styles: thin, medium, thick, dotted, and dashed.
-Alignment options center headers and right-align numbers, following spreadsheet conventions.
-Alternating row colors, often referred to as "banded rows," help readers track information across wide data sets.
-Learn more about advanced formatting to create formatted Excel data in our cell styling guide.
+Border and alignment options center headers and right-align numbers, following spreadsheet conventions.
+Alternating row colors, often called "banded rows," help readers track information across wide data sets.

 Output